thunder-red-star/node-self-destruct/README.md

 # node-self-destruct

 Removes your node module from the filesystem if you want it to.
+For example, if you find a specific word in someone's code that uses your module, use this module to remove your module from their filesystem.
+Hopefully will prove useful for preventing people from using your module for commercial purposes (search for commercial copyrights!).

 ## Installation